tum-i4/rustyrts/README.md

 The way this is done is derived from the algorithm used for monomorphization in `rustc`.

 Edges are created according to the following criteria:
-1. `EdgeType::Call`             caller -> callee (static dispatch)
+1. `EdgeType::Call`             function -> callee function (static dispatch)

+2. `EdgeType::Contained`        function -> contained closure

-2. 1. `EdgeType::Unsize`           function -> function in the vtable of a type that is converted into a dynamic trait object (unsized coercion) + !dyn
+3. 1. `EdgeType::Unsize`        function -> function in the vtable of a type that is converted into a dynamic trait object (unsized coercion) + !dyn
-2. 2. `EdgeType::Unsize`           function in vtable + !dyn -> function in vtable
+3. 2. `EdgeType::Unsize`        function in vtable (see above) + !dyn -> same function (without suffix)

-3. `EdgeType::Drop`             function -> drop glue
+4. `EdgeType::Drop`             function -> destructor (`drop()` function) of types that are dropped (manually or automatically)

-4. `EdgeType::Static`           function -> accessed static variable (TODO: check if necessary)
+5. 1. `EdgeType::Static`        function -> accessed static variable
-5. `EdgeType::ReifyPtr`         TODO
-6. `EdgeType::FnPtr`            TODO
+5. 2. `EdgeType::Static`        static variable -> static variable that is pointed to
+5. 3. `EdgeType::FnPtr`         static variable (see above) -> function that is pointed to

+6. 1. `EdgeType::ReifyPtr`      function -> function that is coerced to a function pointer
+6. 1. `EdgeType::ClosurePtr`    function -> closure that is coerced to a function pointer

-The suffix "!dyn" is used to distinguish static and dynamic dispatch.
+The suffix !dyn is used to distinguish static and dynamic dispatch.
 Checksums from vtable entries only contribute to the function they are pointing to with suffix !dyn.

 When there is a path from a test to a changed `Body`, the test is considered affected.